iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-strategies/ab.md

 # A/B Testing

-Refer to the [quick start tutorial for KFServing](../../../getting-started/quick-start/kfserving/tutorial) for A/B testing with progressive rollout.
+The [quick start tutorial for KFServing](../../../getting-started/quick-start/kfserving/tutorial) demonstrates A/B testing.